 It’s always best to make sure that all bases are covered with sound data-gathering and thorough skills gap analysis.
 Most, if not all, of the time, using multiple data sources will point you to the skill gap and its root cause(s) without the need to dwell too much on data.

-So, always make sure to keep all bases covered and implement the appropriate intervention based on your analysis.
+So, always make sure to keep all bases covered and implement the appropriate intervention based on your skills gap and training analysis.

 Improve your employee, partner and customer training with our enterprise-ready learning management system.
 Book a demo now and see why our diverse portfolio of customers consistently give us 5 stars (out of 5!)